-Generalist social work theory and practice with groups; organizations; communities.
-Human behavior in the social environment and research-based knowledge emphasized.
-Assignments in community settings focus on engagement and assessment; dimensions of diversity; interaction of social systems; and a social change plan.
-Must be taken concurrently with SOW313.
-Prerequisites: Major in social work; SOW200Z; PSY203.
+Generalist social work theory and practice with organizations and communities.
+Application of human behavior in the social environment.
+Research-based knowledge emphasized.
+Assignments in community settings focus on engagement and assessment; dimensions of diversity; interaction of social systems; and strategies to promote human and civil rights.
+Must be taken concurrently with SOW330; SOW313.
+Prerequisites: SOW200Z; major in social work.

-SOW305 • Social Policy Change Strategies
+SOW305 • Social Policy Practice

-Interrelationship of social problems, social welfare policies, and resultant social welfare services from historical, economic, political, and programmatic perspectives are examined.
-Social systems and HBSE content of special relevance is applied to social welfare policy analysis.
-Includes community-based projects in which students provide advocacy for non-discriminatory social and economic systems.
-Prerequisites: SOW200Z; SOW250; ECO200; POS100.
+Interrelationship of social problems, social welfare policies, and service delivery from historical, economic, political, and program perspectives.
+Social systems content applied to social policy analysis.
+Students develop, analyze, advocate, and provide leadership for policy and service delivery that promote economic and social justice through community-based projects.
+Prerequisites: Major in social work.
 (Non-majors may take course only with consent of instructor.)